CongHieuTruong/CongHieuTruong/README.md

 - 💬 Ask me about Artificial Intelligent
 - 📫 How to reach me: hieu.kstn.bk@gmail.com
 - 😄 Pronouns: Mr
-- ⚡ Fun fact: [Interesting fact about yourself]
+- ⚡ Fun fact: In an alternate universe, I was known as the "Quantum Juggler."
+My specialty?
+Balancing not just balls, but entire galaxies on my fingertips. 🌌🌟

 ## Languages and Tools
 !Top Langs